Sala del Tricolore: The birth of the flag of Italy

 The final choice of a green, white and red flag was not without a prior discussion.
 The Italian Jacobins would have favored the blue of the French flag, while the members of the papacy would have preferred the yellow of the Papal States' banner.
 There were no disputes on the white and the red.
 Finally, the discussion on the third color focused on green, which was later approved as a compromise solution.
 The choice of green was most probably inspired by the tricolor green, white and red military flag of the Lombard Legion, the first Italian military department to equip itself, as a banner, with an Italian tricolor flag.

 The congress decision to adopt a green, white and red tricolour flag was then greeted by a jubilant atmosphere, such was the enthusiasm of the delegates, and by a peal of applause.
 For the first time, the Italian flag officially became the national flag of a sovereign state, disengaging itself from the local military and civic meaning; this adoption the Italian flag therefore assumed an important political value.
 On the basis of this event, the "centumvirate congress hall" of Reggio was later renamed "Sala del Tricolore".

 In the assembly of 21 January, which was instead convened in Modena, the adoption of the Tricolor was confirmed.
 The flag of the Cispadane Republic was in horizontal bands with the top red, the white in the center and the green at the bottom.
 In the center was also the emblem of the republic, while on the sides the letters "R" and "C" were shown, the initials of the two words that form the name of the "Repubblica Cispadana".

+Ceremonial use

+The hall continues to host state ceremonies associated with the Italian flag.
+During celebrations for the 150th anniversary of Italian unification in January 2011, President Giorgio Napolitano attended a ceremony there where reproductions of the first Tricolor were presented to Italian mayors and copies of the Constitution were given to students.
+A comparable ceremony was held in the hall for the flag's 220th anniversary in January 2017, when students received copies of the Constitution and the flag.